jadjoubran/promyfill/README.md

 # "Promises" support

 Promyfill relies on native promises available in most modern browsers, except a [few](http://caniuse.com/#search=promise) such as IE11, Android 4.4].
-In order to support these browsers, you can use [promise-min](https://github.com/taylorhakes/promise-polyfill) from taylorhakes
+In order to support these browsers, you can also include the tiny [promis](https://github.com/bramstein/promis) from bramstein

 # Feedback